Monday January 20, 2020

 How to prevent Social Media Profile Hacking?

 Be it any government-related data; it has to be kept in utmost secrecy.
 What if it’s exposed?
 That’s what happened lately when healthcare data of India was left exposed without enough security measures.

 This mistake was found out by Bob Diachenko during a regular security audit.
 He found out that India based IP contained a data pack that’s been left exposed without any security measures.

 How to Prevent Database Hacking?

 How to prevent Database Hacking?

 An unprotected API end was the issue in this incident.
-Justdial one of India’s leading local search platform let a loose end which exposed all of their user data who accessed their services through the web, mobile, and their phone number.
+Justdial one of India’s leading local search platforms let a loose end that exposed all of their user data who accessed their services through the web, mobile, and their phone number.

 Leaked data includes name, email, number, address gender, etc. the shocking part according to reports is that since 2015 the API has been exposed like this.

 Everyone knows that the Adhaar card is the most important and powerful identification document in India.
 More than a billion of information stored in the government database is ready to be processed under high security and regulations.

 However, in 2018 there was a major flaw that risked the huge data pool.
 According to reports published by major news portals, a small software patch has actually compromised the data security.
 There was a threat to national security since Adhaar was emerging to be the most powerful.